TaikaTilaus/.github/profile/README.md

+# TaikaTilaus
-## TaikaTilaus for media companies
+SaaS for media companies.
 TaikaTilaus is a SaaS software for managing customers, subscriptions, ad sales, distribution and supporting processes.

 <!--